sherribr/Kuhn_juncture_test/README.md

 More information can be found on the [Juncture web site](https://juncture-digital.org) and in the online [User guide](https://github.com/JSTOR-Labs/juncture/wiki).

-Find a course description for Mary's class on the [UVA Depeartment of English's Graduate Course Descriptions page](https://english.as.virginia.edu/courses/graduate-course-descriptions-spring-2022).
+Find a course description for Mary's class on the [UVA Department of English's Graduate Course Descriptions page](https://english.as.virginia.edu/courses/graduate-course-descriptions-spring-2022).

 * This is a link to [my first essay](sample-essay).
 * My [second essay](sample-essay-2).